DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting: Experiment

+Each spatial graph element is illustrated as a small gray box in Figure \ref{fig:modules}, and it contains one graph convolutional operation.
+To investigate the contribution of each spatial graph element, we evaluated the performance degradation through ablation test.

-To investigate the effect of each spatial graph element, we evaluate the performance degradation by performing ablation tests using DDP-GCN(Stacked) on the Urban1 dataset.
-The result is shown in Table \ref{table:rm-spat}.
-Removing \textit{Direction}($W_D\odot T_M(W_\theta)$) decreased the performance the most and removing \textit{Distance}($W_D$) the least.
-This result indicates that distance only element is not the most important graph element to reflect complex spatial relationships.
-On the other hand, non-Euclidean relationships, especially directions, should be fed into the network with partition filters.
+First, we performed an ablation test where one of the graph elements was chosen and the element was completely removed from DDP-GCN(Stacked).
+The results are shown in Table \ref{table:ablation}(a).
+Removing \textit{Positional relationship}($\left\{ W_D\odot W_P \right\}$) incurred the largest degradation and removing \textit{Distance}($W_D$) the least.
+Secondly, we considered replacing each graph element with a distance ($W_D$) element, instead of completely removing the element.
+The results are shown in Table \ref{table:ablation}(b), and it can be observed that positional relationship is again the most important factor.
+These results indicate that distance only element is not the most important graph element to reflect complex spatial relationships.
+On the other hand, direction and positional relationship should be fed into the network for more accurate forecasting.

+We have also performed ablation test for partition filters.
+We have directly applied $W_\theta$ and $W_D$ instead of $T_M(W_\theta)$ or $T_M'(W_D)$.
+As shown in Table \ref{table:ablation-partiton}, our model performed the best when the partition filters were utilized.

-We also examined if larger hops could be as important as non-Euclidean relationships.
-Here, instead of the 1stChebNet, we use K-polynomial ChebNet\cite{defferrard2016}.
-K-hops are applied only with the distance($W_D$).
-As shown in Table \ref{table:large-hops}, even with large K, no model could outperform DDP-GCN(Stacked).
-Moreover, the performance of DDP-GCN(Stacked) was not improved for larger K. These results indicate that the direction and the positional relationship should be considered as important attributes for traffic forecasting, and they are more beneficial than the K-hop neighbors' information.
+Finally, we have examined the effect of using a larger number of hops.
+For the investigation, we have used $K$-polynomial ChebNet\cite{defferrard2016} instead of the 1stChebNet. $K$-hops were applied to the distance ($W_D$) element only.
+As shown in Figure \ref{fig:large-hops}, DDP-GCN(Stacked) outperformed the other GCN models even when they used a large $K$ value.
+Moreover, the performance of DDP-GCN(Stacked) was not improved for larger $K$.
+The results indicate that the stacked elements are already performing better than $K$-hops and the stacking of spatial elements outperforms simple $K$-hops.